 If you have any questions about ReSPECT, speak to a member of your healthcare team.
-There are other steps you can take to try to ensure that your wishes for your future care and treatment are known about and respected.
+There are other steps you can take to try to ensure that what is important to you for your future care and treatment are known about and respected.
 For example, you can give legal authority to someone who you would want to make decisions on your behalf, or you can try to make sure that people close to you know your preferences, so that they can help professionals to make the best decisions for you in an emergency.
-In England and Wales you can make a legally binding Advance Decision to Refuse Treatment (ADRT), but clearly documenting your wishes about future care is helpful wherever you live in the UK.
+In England and Wales you can make a legally binding Advance Decision to Refuse Treatment (ADRT), but clearly documenting what is important to you about future care is helpful wherever you live in the UK.